DanielKusyDev/rpi-home-automation/controller/protocol.md

 # Rpard

 The protocol message consists of rows delimeted by EOL `\r\n`.
 Each row has two values separated with `:` sign.
 First value is a name of the attribute, and the second is an actual value.
-Right we have only two types as we expect only numbers to be sent over the protocol.TY

-###Request
+### Input message

 | Field | Value | Type      |                 |
 |-------|-------|-----------|-----------------|